Affinity Designer vs CorelDRAW for Freelancers 2026: Which One Is Actually Worth Your Money?

 Which is better for logo design specifically?

-Affinity Designer, and it's not close.
+Affinity Designer, and it's not particularly close.
 The pen tool is more responsive, Boolean operations are cleaner, and the export persona makes delivering multiple file formats to clients fast and nearly painless.
-For pure logo work, Affinity feels built with that in mind.
+For pure logo work, Affinity feels like it was built with that use case in mind.

 Can I use Affinity Designer professionally without a subscription?

 Absolutely — and this is one of its biggest selling points.
 You buy it once, you own it.
 No monthly fee, no "your license expired" emails at 9pm before a deadline.
-Version updates within the v2 generation are free; major version upgrades (like a future v3) may require a new purchase, but historically Serif has kept those prices affordable.
+Version updates within the v2 generation are free; major version upgrades (like a future v3) may require a new purchase, but historically Serif has kept those prices in the same affordable range.

 Is CorelDRAW good on Mac?

-It works, but Windows is where CorelDRAW genuinely shines.
-The Mac version has historically lagged in feature parity and performance — sometimes frustratingly so.
-What caught me off guard was how many longtime CorelDRAW users still keep a Windows machine around just for Corel, even if everything else is Apple.
+It works, but Windows is where CorelDRAW genuinely feels at home.
+The Mac version has historically lagged behind in feature parity and performance — sometimes by a frustrating amount.
+Fun fact: a lot of longtime CorelDRAW users still keep a Windows machine around just for Corel, even if everything else in their life is Apple.
 If you're primarily a Mac user, Affinity Designer is going to feel dramatically more native and polished.

 Tags